‘RHONY’ Star Ramona Singer Lashes Out At Gizelle Bryant, Claps Bizarrely After Being Called Out As A Diva

 “She’s wrong, I’m right!”
 Singer insisted.

-After Singer snubbed Bryant at the Hamptons event in July, she posted a photo of herself with the event’s host, Flaviana Matata, and her former Real Housewives of New York City co-star, Kristen Taekman, on Instagram.
+After Singer snubbed Bryant at the Hamptons event in July, she posted a photo of herself with the event’s host, Flaviana Matata, and her former The Real Housewives of New York City co-star, Kristen Taekman, on Instagram.

 Singer and Bryant bickered for several seconds before Cohen cut them off and asked Bryant if she would accept Singer’s apology.
 However, before Bryant could answer, the audience began yelling, “No!”
 Right away, Singer was caught off-guard and said that she is no longer sorry for what happened between herself and Bryant months ago.